Tigers vs. Red Sox Player Props Betting Odds

 Greene Stats

-- Greene has picked up a hit in four straight games.
-In his last five games he is hitting .286 with three doubles, a home run, a walk and two RBI.
+- Greene enters this game looking to extend his five-game hit streak.
+During his last five outings he is hitting .389 with three doubles, a home run, a walk and three RBI.

 Greene Recent Games